robertbenson/docker_openai_custom_weather_demo/README.md

 RAG allows real-time data and other data, that would not ordinarily be available to the LLM, to be incorporated into model generated responses.

-There may be valid reasons to keep information out of the public domain and to only use it in controlled situations.
+There may be valid reasons to keep information out of the public domain:

-GDPR regulations introduced by the European Union in 2018 have reduced the amount of personal information available in the public domain.
+- Data regulations e.g. GDPR regulations introduced by the European Union in 2018 have reduced the amount of personal information available in the public domain.
+- Competitive advantage: Research and Development

-Research and Development, finance, defense , medical are example sectors that would have private information behind firewalls.
+- Confidentiality: finance, defense , medical are example sectors that would keep the information confidential.

 Information may be new, and may have missed the last LLM build.